sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_and_use_logging.md

 2. An initialization function to be called in `func main()`, `log.Init`
    1. Log level can be configured with `SRC_LOG_LEVEL`
    2. Do not use this in an `init()` function
-3. A getter to retrieve a `log.Logger` instance, `lib.Scoped`
+3. A getter to retrieve a `log.Logger` instance, `log.Scoped`
-   1. `lib.Scoped` will panic if `log.Init` is not called.
+   1. `log.Scoped` will panic if `log.Init` is not called.

 For testing purposes, we also provide:

-1. An initialization function to be called in `func TestMain(*testing.M)`, `logtest.Init`
+1. An optional initialization function to be called in `func TestMain(*testing.M)`, `logtest.Init`
-2. A getter to retrieve a `log.Logger` instance and a callback to programmatically iterate log output, `libtest.Scoped`
+2. A getter to retrieve a `log.Logger` instance and a callback to programmatically iterate log output, `logtest.Scoped`
-   1. The standard `lib.Scoped` will also work after `libtest.Init`
+   1. The standard `logtest.Scoped` will also work after `logtest.Init`
-   2. Exported logs from `libtest.Scoped` can be dumped using the utility function `libtest.DumpLogs` and `libtest.DumpLogsIfFailed`
+   2. Programatically iterable logs are available from the `logtest.Captured` logger instance

 ## Core concepts